CyPurr-Collective/Cypurr-Prezes/README.md

 * [Holistic Security](https://holistic-security.tacticaltech.org) by Tactical Tech Collective
 * [CryptoParty Handbook](https://www.cryptoparty.in/learn/handbook)
 * [Journalist Security Guide](https://cpj.org/reports/2012/04/journalist-security-guide.php) by the Committee to Protect Journalists

+### Extra Credit Readings
 * [Networks of New York](https://www.mhpbooks.com/books/networks-of-new-york/) by Ingrid Burrington
+* [The Recompiler](https://recompilermag.com) — A feminist hacker magazine out of Portland that has a great collection of articles and book projects about digital privacy

 ### Demonstration Tools
 * [HaveIBeenPwned](haveibeenpwned.org) — List of major database leaks that your email might have been in